Home / Grants Directory / Social Enterprise Grants

 Track 2–3 Primary Outcomes

 Funders are skeptical of organizations claiming 15 impact areas.
 Choose 2–3 outcomes you can actually measure with baseline data.
 Establish baselines before the project starts.
 Ontario Trillium specifically asks for outcomes-based reporting — not just "we held 10 workshops" (output) but "participants reported 40% increase in financial confidence" (outcome).
+The distinction between outputs and outcomes is the single most common mistake in social enterprise grant applications.

 3